arundhishaan15/German-Credit-Card/README.md

 # German-Credit-Data-Analysis

-Predicting customers with good and bad credit to issue credit card
+Predicting customers with good and bad credit to issue credit cards